dtboy1995/android-ws-debugger/README.md

 # android-ws-debugger
-a android websocket debugger to log message to local
+:open_file_folder: an android websocket debugger to log message to local

 ### install
 ```